Red Spots on Skin: 19 Common Causes & Treatments

 Imagem ilustrativa número 11

-What it looks like: Small blisters and patches that appear all over the body and cause a lot of itchiness.
+What it looks like: Small, very itchy blisters and red spots that appear all over the body.

-Treatment: Plenty of rest, analgesic medication (e.g. acetaminophen) to treat discomfort, and betadine on the blisters to prevent infection.
-Any medications should be used as prescribed, especially when administered to children.
+Treatment: Plenty of rest, analgesic medication (such as acetaminophen) to relieve discomfort, and applying betadine to the blisters to help prevent infection are recommended.
+Any medication should be used exactly as prescribed, especially in children.

 5. Measles